thuban87/hindsight-journal/docs/development/Implementation Plan.md

 **`src/store/chartUiStore.ts`** (~30 lines)

 UI state for the Charts/Insights tabs.
-Separated from cache to avoid mixing concerns (see Plan-Wide Rules "Store Lifecycle"):
+Separated from cache to avoid mixing concerns (see Plan-Wide Rules "Store Lifecycle").

+**Persistence model:** `selectedChartFields` and `rollingWindow` are **mirrored from settings** — they are loaded from `HindsightSettings` on plugin start and written back via `saveSettingsDebounced()` on change.
+This ensures they survive reload (they represent deliberate user preferences, not transient navigation). `dismissedAlertIds` and `chartDateRange` are session-only (transient, reset on reload).
 ```typescript
 import { create } from 'zustand';